Vogue (magazine): Editors of international editions

-The following highlights circulation dates as well as individuals who have served as editor-in-chief of Vogue:
+The following highlights circulation dates as well as individuals who have served as editor-in-chief of international editions of Vogue:

 Head of Editorial Content

-After a consolidation at Condé Nast, the publisher will put its largest titles -including Vogue- under global and regional leadership.
-The role of editor-in-chief was replaced in some international editions for the new role of Head of Editorial Content.
+After a consolidation at Condé Nast, the publisher will put its largest titles (including Vogue) under global and regional leadership.
+The role of editor-in-chief is being replaced in some international editions for the new role of Head of Editorial Content.